Dallin H. Oaks: Awards and honors

 Oaks earned the rank of Eagle Scout in 1947, and he was honored with the Distinguished Eagle Scout Award in 1984.
-He was named "Judge of the Year" by the Utah State Bar in 1984, and he was bestowed the Lee Lieberman Otis Award for Distinguished Service by the Federalist Society in 2012.
+He was named "Judge of the Year" by the Utah State Bar in 1984.
+Oaks received an honorary degree from Southern Utah University in 1991.
+And, he was bestowed the Lee Lieberman Otis Award for Distinguished Service by the Federalist Society in 2012.
 He received the Canterbury Medal from the Becket Fund for Religious Liberty in 2013, and he received the Pillar of the Valley Award by Utah Valley Chamber of Commerce in 2014.
 In 2021, he was honored by America's Freedom Festival for his lifetime of work promoting the values of God, family, freedom, and country.
 Oaks was named an honorary board member of the World Congress of Families.

-Students at the University of Chicago Law School created the Dallin H. Oaks Society to "increase awareness within the Law School community of the presence, beliefs, and concerns of law students who are members of The Church of Jesus Christ of Latter-day Saints".
+Students at the University of Chicago Law School created the Dallin H. Oaks Society to "increase awareness within the law school community of the presence, beliefs, and concerns of law students who are members of the Church of Jesus Christ of Latter-day Saints".

 Family

-Oaks married June Dixon on June 24, 1952.
+Oaks married June Dixon (born 1933) on June 24, 1952.
 She died from cancer on July 21, 1998.
 They had six children, including Dallin D. Oaks, a linguistics professor at BYU, and Jenny Oaks Baker, a violinist.
-The last child the Oaks had was born 13 years after their fifth child.
+Their last child, Jenny, was born thirteen years after their fifth child.

 On August 25, 2000, Oaks married Kristen Meredith McMain in the Salt Lake Temple.
-McMain was in her early 50s, and it was her first marriage; she had previously served a mission for the LDS Church in the Japan Sendai Mission.
-McMain has bachelor's and master's degrees from the University of Utah and a doctorate in curriculum and instruction from BYU.
+McMain was in her early fifties, and it was her first marriage; she had previously served a mission for the LDS Church in the Japan Sendai Mission.
+McMain has bachelor's and master's degrees from the University of Utah, and a doctorate in curriculum and instruction from BYU.